 So you’re looking for a deal like no other on college – the best possible value.
 Well, how do you feel about free?
 I’m sure you have many questions – is free tuition really free?
 Can a free college really work for me?

 There are many available options for students who are seeking free college tuition for their post-secondary studies or opportunities to study for a degree offered by college tuition for free.
 However, it is essential to note that college tuition for free does not necessarily mean that your education will be without cost.
 This is because many schools that offer free college tuition or free tuition for college will still charge fees for incidentals as well as room/board costs.

 Yes, there are some colleges and universities you can attend for free!
-There are some limitations, though: some are highly specialized, and the Ivy Leagues are need-based.
+There are some limitations to these tuition free colleges, though: some are highly specialized, and the Ivy League schools are need-based.
 The military institutions require years of service, and some of the small institutions require labor or some other form of service in exchange for tuition.
-But, if you’re willing work, or have financial need, or just want to study something very, very specific, here are 25 colleges and universities where you can do it for free!
+But, if you’re willing work, or have financial need, or just want to study something very, very specific, here are 25 tuition free colleges and universities in the United States!

 Note: College are arranged simply in alphabetical order.

 1. Alice Lloyd College – Pippa Passes, KY

 Alice Lloyd College (ALC) is one of the few colleges that are free for students in the country.
 Alice Lloyd College offers college for free for eligible students in the school’s service area of central Appalachia – parts of Ohio, Kentucky, Tennessee, West Virginia, and Virginia.
 Alice Lloyd College holds the distinction of being one of the free colleges with students that graduate with the least amount of debt.
 Degree candidates agree to ALC’s work-study program, allowing students to earn a college degree while paying their way by working on campus and in the nearby communities.